claytongearhart/squid/docs/progressLog.md

 Got get child by index vector working.
 My idea of using a for loop and reference didn't work.
 Instead I had to use some new c++20 features like std::span.
 I thought that migrating from XML to JSON would be cleaner so I started work on that.

 ### 2021-10-28 2 Hours
-Worked on implementing AST parsers, struglled with seg faults.
+Worked on implementing AST parsers, struglled with segmentation faults / illegal memory access.
 I tried to find the problem using a debugger but that didn't work.
-I observed that it was less likley to seg fault on a cold run.
+I observed that it was less likley to segfault on a cold run.
 Also, sometimes instead of throwing a segfault it would throw a c++ vector access runtime error.
 Another error that got thrown, albiet less frequently, was `type: vector std::length_error`

 ### 2021-10-29 4 Hours
 Got segfaults fixed(mostly), will still cause if input file is above a certian length which is pretty curious.
 Then worked on adding more information such as token type.
 I ran into an error here with explicit conversion which led me to having my object class accepting more types than just strings.
 This lead to down a rabbit-hole of exploring different types of constructors until I finally found the conversion constructor I need for the `node` class.